suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Responsibilities
 Staffing and training
 Risk and Contingencies

-14. What is the difference between UAT (User Acceptance Testing) and System testing?
+## 14. What is the difference between UAT (User Acceptance Testing) and System testing?
-System Testing: System testing is finding defects when the system undergoes testing as a whole; it is also known as end-to-end testing.
+**Ans** System Testing: System testing is finding defects when the system undergoes testing as a whole; it is also known as end-to-end testing.
 In such type of testing, the application suffers from beginning till the end.

 UAT: User Acceptance Testing (UAT) involves running a product through a series of specific tests which determines whether the product will meet the needs of its users.

-15. Mention the difference between Data Driven Testing and Retesting?
+## 15. Mention the difference between Data Driven Testing and Retesting?
-Retesting: It is a process of checking bugs that are actioned by the development team to verify that they are fixed.
+**Ans** Retesting: It is a process of checking bugs that are actioned by the development team to verify that they are fixed.

 Data Driven Testing (DDT): In data driven testing process, the application is tested with multiple test data.
 The application is tested with a different set of values.
 Advanced Manual Software Testing Interview Questions for 3/5/10 Years Experience

-16. What are the valuable steps to resolve issues while testing?
+## 16. What are the valuable steps to resolve issues while testing?
-Record: Log and handle any problems which have happened
+**Ans**Record: Log and handle any problems which have happened
 Report: Report the issues to higher level manager
 Control: Define the issue management process

-17. What is the difference between test scenarios, test cases, and test script?
+## 17. What is the difference between test scenarios, test cases, and test script?
-Difference between test scenarios and test cases is that
+**Ans** Difference between test scenarios and test cases is that

 Test Scenarios: A Test Scenario is any functionality that can be tested.
 It is also called Test Condition or Test Possibility.